-John Wayne 377 was an icon representing the macho leading man in Hollywood’s prime.
-He was a fixture in westerns and war movies alike, and considered an All-American hero.
-The allure of celebrity myths and legends lead Warhol to create the Cowboys and Indians series in 1986.
+John Wayne 377 (Unique) by Andy Warhol represents the macho leading man in Hollywood’s prime.
+He was a fixture in westerns and war movies alike and was considered an all-American hero.
 The source image is a publicity photo from the film The Man Who Shot Liberty Valance (1962).
-In this image, the celebrity status of John Wayne completely overshadows the actor’s real identity, Marion Robert Morrison.
+In this image, the celebrity status of John Wayne completely overshadows the actor’s real identity.
 In the movie, a reporter takes the story of John Wayne’s character back to his editor and is told, “This is the West, sir; when the legend becomes fact, print the legend.”
-In this series, that’s what Warhol did.
-John Wayne 377 was framed for the first time when added to our inventory.
-It is signed by Andy Warhol on the front in pencil.
+That’s what Warhol did in this series.

-Warhol interspersed recognizable portraits of well-known American heroes– Annie Oakley, Teddy Roosevelt, and General George Custer–with less familiar Native American images and motifs in his ironic commentary on Americans’ collective mythologizing of the historic West.
-Rather than portraying Native Americans within their historical landscape or Cowboys in their veritable forms, Warhol chose to portray a popular, romanticized version of the American West.
-The West that he chose to represent is familiar to everyone and can be seen in novels, films, TV series.
-Warhol’s Cowboys and Indians Suite is an ahistorical representation that mirrors a popular interpretation of the American West.
+In Cowboys and Indians, Warhol interspersed recognizable portraits of well-known American heroes with less familiar Native American images and motifs.
+It demonstrates his ironic commentary on America’s collective mythologizing of the historic West.
+Rather than portraying Native Americans within their historical landscape, Warhol chose to portray a romanticized version of the American West.
+The West that he chose to represent is familiar to everyone and can be seen in novels, films, and television series.
+Warhol’s Cowboys and Indians suite is an ahistorical representation that mirrors a popular interpretation of the American West.